berk/tr8n/README.md

 [Tr8n translate:"Home" withDescription:"Main page of the site"]
 ```

-All of the application connected to Tr8nHub will automatically share the same translations.
+All of the application connected to TranslationExchange will automatically share the same translations.

-Since all translation keys in Tr8nHub use the same convention, Tr8nHub can now provide a Universal Translation Memory that shares all translation keys and translation across all applications in all languages.
+Since all translation keys in TranslationExchange use the same convention, TranslationExchange can now provide a Universal Translation Memory that shares all translation keys and translation across all applications in all languages.

 # Universal Translation Memory (UTM)